 Vienna, 1813-1819: Beethoven (played by Donatas Banionis) is at the peak of his fame.
 Orchestras all over the world play his music, but he lives modestly and is dependent upon private patrons.

-Ernst Busch’s story transcends time and place, and this three-part compilation documentary shows the versatility of his character that represents the breadth of the workers’ revolution.
+Ernst Busch’s story transcends time and place, and this six-part compilation documentary shows the versatility of his character that represents the breadth of the workers’ revolution.

 This first East German animation film ever made is an entertaining look at fans and opponents of "American" music styles that fueled political debate and a generation gap in the GDR.